Drew-Cull sparkles as Blues U14s win well at Cullompton

 Brixington Blues Under-14s were good value for a 3-2 win when they visited Cullompton Rangers to contest an Exeter and District Youth League match.

-Both teams made bright start and the home striker was certainly a threat, but good defending from Harrison Fox kept him arms length from the Blues’ goal.
+Both teams made a bright start and the home striker was certainly a threat, but good defending from Harrison Fox kept him arm’s length from the Blues’ goal.

 A slick move involving Blues skipper Jake Haggerty, Jayden Marles, Oliver Bradley and Reece Alexander almost broke the deadlock.